bookun/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I converted the images to gaussian_blue.

+Next, I have detected edges by using canny (low_threshold=50, high_threshold=150) , then I declared the vertices.
+By using the vertices, I masked edges and executed hough transfer.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating slope( (y2 - y1) / (x2 - x1) ).

+if slope > 0, the line is a right edge.
+If slope < 0, that is a left edge.

+Finally, I draw approximation straight lines in right and left side.

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+![smaple image][]

 ### 2. Identify potential shortcomings with your current pipeline